 All the staff seemed very knowledgeable about the vegan options, which was reassuring and welcoming.
 Even the lovely staff member in charge of breakfast in the morning immediately welcomed us and asked if we were vegan before showing me around everything.
 Much appreciated.

 Aloft Aberdeen TECA is a fantastic wheelchair accessible hotel in a great location for anyone attending a show at the P&J Live.
-You can literally roll out the hotel into the arena and roll back within a few minutes.
+You can literally roll out of the hotel into the arena and roll back within a few minutes.
 It’s simple and incredibly convenient.
 Our wheelchair accessible room was great and met our needs.
 We loved the style of the hotel and the staff are excellent.
 There isn’t anything negative I can say about our stay.
 We will definitely return again and I look forward to it.

 Thank you to Aloft Aberdeen TECA for hosting our stay.